Code-Institute-Org/html-css-project/Assessment-Rubric.md

 5. [Mapped Learning Outcomes and Assessment Criteria](#mapped-learning-outcomes-and-assessment-criteria)

 ## Introduction
 This rubric is designed to assess the AI-Augmented Pair Programming Project.
 It evaluates pre-implementation artefacts, project implementation, and post-implementation review, focusing on learner contributions and adherence to project requirements.
-This version excludes any collaboration tasks and activities.

 ## Pre-Implementation Artefacts (30%)